 For information about the Magento 1.x GConnector, see Magento 1.0.

-The GConnector for Magento 2 is an extension that allows you to easily integrate Gigya's Registration-as-a-Service with your Magento store.
+The GConnector for Magento 2 is an extension that allows you to easily integrate Gigya's Customer Identity with your Magento store.
 With the GConnector, you can easily implement such features as authentication, profile management, data analytics and third-party integrations.
 Increase registration rates and identify customers across devices, consolidate data into rich customer profiles, and provide better service, products and experiences by integrating data into marketing and service applications.
 The GConnector helps you integrate Gigya RaaS in your Magento stores quickly and easily, without compromising the unique look and different requirements and needs of each Magento store.

 The connector includes the following features: